Qoden/Qoden.UI/Binding/README.md

 #### Command bindings ####

-ICommandBinding is a connection between ICommand and IEventSource.
-ICommand enable/disable IEventSource and IEventSource fire a command.
+ICommandBinding is a connection between ICommand and ICommandTrigger.
+ICommand enable/disable ICommandTrigger and ICommandTrigger fires a command.
-Concrete implementation of IEventSource is EventHandlerSource which can be created like this:
+Concrete implementation of ICommandTrigger is EventCommandTrigger which can be created like this:

 ```
 public static class UIButtonEvents